 Jesus would have known that He would be unable to eat the traditional Passover meal the following night (Aviv 15), as He knew He would not be alive.
 Since Jesus, being Jewish in the flesh, celebrated every Hebraic festival and holy day, He would have insisted on observing a Passover meal, albeit early.
 (Twice in the past, the Passover had been celebrated one month late—

-It would have been in the evening at the beginning of Preparation Day on Thursday, Aviv 14 (immediately after sunset following Wednesday, Aviv 13), when Jesus instructed His disciples to go make preparations to eat the Passover meal, albeit one night sooner than usual.
+It would have been soon after sunset, at the beginning of Preparation Day on Thursday, Aviv 14 (immediately after sunset following Wednesday, Aviv 13), when Jesus instructed His disciples to go make preparations to eat the Passover meal, albeit one night sooner than usual.
 (Remember, a “day” began with darkness for about 12 hours and continued into daylight for about 12 hours.)
 The large upper room, where Jesus and the disciples ate their Passover Seder—the “Last Supper”—already was furnished and ready

 Thus, the preparations would not have taken long; and the meal could have been eaten that very night, after Aviv 14 had begun, when the hour to eat had arrived